This page contains affiliate links, which means we may receive compensation if you complete a form.

 |Texas||Texas Medicaid & STAR|

-In addition, private companies such as Aetna, Cigna, and BCBS issue plans that fit under these tradename umbrellas.
+Also, private companies such as Aetna, Cigna, and BCBS issue plans that fit under these tradename umbrellas.
 For example, CareSource is a nonprofit that began as a managed health care plan serving Medicaid members in Ohio.
-Today, it provides plans serving other populations as well.
+Today, it provides programs serving other populations as well.